 - Design ICT-based models to meet particular needs through spreadsheet and database development.

-Year 9 Students: – In 2017 you will be learning to program using Python.
+Year 9 Students: – You will be learning to program using Python.
 To get ahead of the game, please click on the link below and download Python 3.5.2 which is the version that will be used during lessons.

 At Key Stage 4, students study ICT at GCSE level.